Yousefeslam214/Yousefeslam214/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### I'm Yousef.
-I am a front-end developer.
+### Hi, I'm Yousef - A Front-End Developer

-- ⚙️ Technologies I normally work with include HTML5, CSS3, JavaScript .
+- ⚙️ **Technologies I Work With:** HTML5, CSS3, JavaScript, React, Redux, and Material-UI.
-- ⏭️ Next Technologies I am looking forward to learning are React, and node js.
+- ⏭️ **Next Technologies to Learn:** Flask and API development.
-- 😄 I’m passionate about Frond End development and really enjoy working on all aspects of a project from start to finish.
-My interest mostly lies in the Front End and React
+- 😄 **Passionate About:** Front-end development.
+I enjoy working on all aspects of a project from start to finish, with a particular interest in React.
--

 notion Linux c c++ js html css shell script SQL MySQL DevOps network data-structure oop clean-code betty-style pycodestyle - react js - material ui - redux - python